newrelic/demo-nodetron/README.md

 * Default: 3001

 #### unsubRates
 An object containing the rate of unsubscriptions for version `a` and `b`.
 If `a` is 30 and `b` is 70, then 30% of unsubscriptions will come from `a` and the 70% from `b`.
-They must be positive integers that add up to 100.
+They must be non-negative integers that add up to 100.
 * Default:
 ```
 {